-Carolyn is a customer-centric instructional designer who is proficient at generating new content and improving upon existing materials.
+Carolyn is a learner-centric instructional designer who is proficient at generating new content and improving upon existing materials.

 Before We Get to the Tips